fireship-io/fireship.io/hugo/content/lessons/google-calendar-api-with-firebase/index.md

 ```

-## Authenticate with the Calender API Scope
+## Authenticate with the Calendar API Scope

 The following section will (1) initialize the *gapi* client (2) login the user with the permission to manage their calendar.